cherkesky/Chaser/README.md

 ### by Guy Cherkesky | [LinkedIn](http://linkedin.com/in/cherkesky) | [Website](http://cherkesky.com)

 Chaser is an in-bar drink sending app.
 It grabs your geolocation and allows you to 'check-in' to a bar in your proximity.
-Once you're checked-in, you will see all the other users from the gender of your choice that been checked in as well.
-You can send them a drink request and you can receive drink requests from others.
-Approving a drink request will open a limited chat with 3 messages per user (just for basic communication like 'where are you sitting', 'what do you want to drink?') that will destruct itself after the chat is over.
-The users will be placed in a 30 minutes time out to allow them to get to know each other and not be distracted by other users.
+Once you're checked-in, you will see all the other users who are checked in as well.
+You can send a drink request, and you can receive drink requests from others.
+Approving a drink request will open a limited chat with 3 messages per user (just for basic communication like 'where are you sitting', 'what do you want to drink?') that will self destruct after the chat is over.
+The users are then placed in a 30 minute time out to allow them to get to know each other and not be distracted by other users.

-I built this app after I noticed that conventional dating apps does not answer the need of a real world interaction kindler, and allow the users to dragged into an infinite corresponding that in most of the time leads to no real world connection.
+I built this app after I noticed that conventional dating apps do not answer the need of a real world interaction kindler and allow the users to be dragged into an infinite correspondance that most of the time leads to no real world connection.

 ![Screencast 1](https://raw.githubusercontent.com/cherkesky/chaser/master/src/assets/chaser_gif1.gif)
 ![Screencast 2](https://raw.githubusercontent.com/cherkesky/chaser/master/src/assets/chaser_gif2.gif)